arqex/react-datetime/migrateToV3.md

 A new decade has begun and a new major version of react-datetime is released.
 It's been some years since the first release of v2 and a lot has changed in the react ecosystem.

 In v3 we have updated the whole base code of react-datetime, catching up with the latest tools and practices.
 We can proudly say that this is the best performant, most customizable and easiest to understand version of the library so far.
-This version also makes the mantainance of react-datetime much simpler, this way we are ready to keep shipping new features and improvements.
+This version also makes the maintenance of react-datetime much simpler, this way we are ready to keep shipping new features and improvements.

 ## Steps to migrate to version 3